 “I believe we live in a great country – a country great enough to help a man when he’s in trouble.” – Russell Crowe in Cinderella Man

 Last week I posted on how to invest in volatile times and the markets this week have people even more nervous as the market has lost more than 10% in the past month.
-With this people are thinking we might be headed for a double dip recession or even worse the “greater depression”.
-With how things have played out over the past year and a half I can’t help but think of the movie – Cinderella Man.
+With people thinking they might be headed for a double-dip recession or even worse the “greater depression”.
+With how things have played out over the past 10 years I can’t help but think of the movie – Cinderella Man.
 The guy was once a prized fighter and had everything.
 A nice house.
 Healthy kids.
 Nice car and clothes.
 Most importantly food on the table for his wife and kids.
 Here is a small clip from the movie to give you a point of reference if you haven’t seen the movie.

-In the roaring 20’s people went from living with plenty to breadlines and unemployment of 25% in just a few years.
-In 2010 I can’t help but wonder if we are going to go through a greater depression.
-Like many in the 1920’s, people didn’t see the great depression coming and if they had you know they would have been prepared.
+In the roaring 20’s people went from living with plenty of bread lines and unemployment of 25% in just a few years.
+I can’t help but wonder if we are going to go through a greater depression.
+Like many in the 1920’s, people didn’t see a great depression coming and if they had you know they would have been prepared.
 Here are a few tips on how to prepare if we go through another Great Depression.

 - Unemployment – in 1928 people thought that there would always be a steady stream of income and employment.
 Not many people thought our country could see 15 million people unemployed a few years later.
 Tip: Create a cushion of at least 3 months cash in a money market account – minimum.
 If you live in an area that has only one or two major employers then save at least 6 months cash because a recession or depression will hit these areas harder.